rinti/wagtail-drawer/README.md

 2. `make setup`
 2. `make loaddata` (optional, will create some initial page structure and admin user)
 3. you can now start working at http://localhost:8000/admin with user: admin, password: admin :)

+### Coding style

+Code should be formatted with black

 ### Running the tests